 - Yishun Bus Interchange

-For the initial 3-month roll-out phase, businesses will be provided with ART test kits for free.
-Companies can log onto the Go Business Singapore website to register for self-collection.
+In the initial phase, businesses will be provided with ART test kits for free.
+Companies can log onto the portal (linked above) to register for self-collection.
 One-month’s supply will be provided each time, and these kits need to be stored in a cool location.

 Four ART self-test kits have been authorised in the interim for sale to the general public.
 They are the Abbott PanBioTM COVID-19 Antigen Self-test, QuickVue At-Home OTC COVID-19 Test, SD Biosensor SARS-CoV-2 Antigen Self-Test Nasal and the SD Biosensor Standard Q COVID-19 Ag Home Test.